rust-lang/rfcs/text/3519-arbitrary-self-types-v2.md

 ## No blanket implementation for `Deref`
 [no-blanket-implementation]: #no-blanket-implementation

-The other major approach previously discussed is to have a `Receiver` trait, as proposed in this RFC, but without a blanket implementation for `T: Deref`.
+Another major approach previously discussed is to have a `Receiver` trait, as proposed in this RFC, but without a blanket implementation for `T: Deref`.
 Blanket implementations are unusual for core Rust traits, but the authors of this RFC believe it's necessary in this case.

 Specifically, this RFC proposes that the existing method search algorithm is modified to search the `Receiver` chain _instead of_ the `Deref` chain.